mikaelvesavuori/triplecheck-broker/README.md

 [![CodeScene Code Health](https://codescene.io/projects/15675/status-badges/code-health)](https://codescene.io/projects/15675)

 [![CodeScene System Mastery](https://codescene.io/projects/15675/status-badges/system-mastery)](https://codescene.io/projects/15675)

+## TripleCheck broker — The easiest and fastest way to do contract testing.

 The TripleCheck broker is a central, global store for all of your contracts and contract tests.
 You need to run the broker with a [(database) repository of your choice](#available-database-repositories).
 There are also a number of [ready-made solutions](#quickstart-using-example-implementations) if you prefer Easy Street.